 What time can I collect my results from?

-You’ll need to check with your school what time they are planning on opening for you to get your results.
+You’ll need to check with your school about what time they are planning on opening for you to collect your results.
 If you have taken any GCSEs with us at The Sheffield College, our City and Hillsborough campuses will be open from 8.30am until about 2pm.

 What to look out for

-You’ll have a few certificates with results on dependent on which exam board your course was with.
-The most important results to look out for (yes we know they’re all important)?
+In your envelope you’ll probably have a few certificates with different course results on depending on which exam board your courses were with.
+The most important results to look out for?
 Well they would be:

 - Maths and English

-- The subjects you are wanting to continue to study
+- The subjects you are wanting to continue to studying

 I didn’t get the grades I wanted or needed, what shall I do?

-First of all, don’t be too hard on yourself.
+Don’t be too hard on yourself.
 Remember that this is the start, not the end.
-You still have loads of options open to you here at The Sheffield College such as an Apprenticeship or a Vocational course, not just A Levels.
+You still have lots of options available to you here at The Sheffield College such as an Apprenticeship or a hands-on, vocational course, not just A Levels.

-The first thing to remember is that it’s not too late.
-We still have enough spaces on our courses for you to apply and enrol all before the start of term.
+The most important thing is that it’s not too late.
+We still have enough spaces on courses at the appropriate level for you to apply and enrol on before the start of term.

 You don’t have to study A Levels

-I didn’t get a C in Maths and/or English
+I didn’t get your grades in English and/or Maths

-The first resit is in November so you don’t have to wait too long, but it is really important you do retake it.
+The first resit is in November so you won’t have to wait too long, but it is really important you do retake it.
 Find out why here…

-For further information, course listings and to apply today please visit our website www.sheffcol.ac.uk or give us a ring on 0114 260 2600
+For further information, course listings and to apply today please visit our website www.sheffcol.ac.uk, email firstname.lastname@example.org or give us a ring on 0114 260 2600